 "The development will engulf land from North Carolina to Georgia, and possibly spread to Birmingham, Ala., 'if we continue to develop urban areas in the Southeast the way we have for the past 60 years,'" co-author Adam Terando, a research ecologist with the USGS and an adjunct professor at North Carolina State University, told Frears.
 In this vision, new houses, office parks and roads sound like an invading army or a cancer.

-Like most anti-sprawl documents, the study is diffused with a distaste for automobiles and the roads that carry them.
+Like most anti-sprawl documents, the study is suffused with a distaste for automobiles and the roads that carry them.
 (Tracking expanding road networks is in fact central to its methodology.)
 The irony is that the compounded prosperity of the postwar, and particularly post-civil rights, period has begun to produce not just the suburbs you find in the rest of the country but increasingly the same hipster density.

 While most famously represented by the transformation of Asheville, North Carolina, from a manufacturing center to an artistic tourist spot, the trend has affected even more traditional cities.
 Downtown Greenville, South Carolina, a collection of deserted storefronts when I was growing up in the 1960s and '70s, is now a lively area of chic restaurants and new condos, many located in once-neglected historic buildings.
 (It even attracts tourists.)
 Families with children still prefer the suburbs -- and southerners do have a deep-seated devotion to owning land -- but walkable neighborhoods are catching on.